Vectorized/dn404/README.md

 Contributions to DN404 are highly encouraged!
 To contribute, please adhere to the guidelines outlined [here](https://github.com/Vectorized/solady/issues/19).
-You can contribute by submitting pull requests for new features, enhancements, or bug fixes.
+You can contribute by submitting pull requests for new features, enhancements, or bug fixes, or any other areas of improvement that you may find.

 ## Safety